nimmis/docker-resilio-sync/README.md

 to the docker start command

+### RUNAS_USER

+This variable (along with RUNAS_UID, RUNAS_GROUP and RUNAS_GID) provide a way to control which user will run Resilio Sync and own the synced files.
+Useful when dealing with shared volumes.

 ### syncing local files

 Inside the container the /data is the default sync directory, to link this to a local file system you can use the **-v** flag